65 Year Old Starting on Elliptical

 Exercise using an elliptical machine can also help improve muscle strength.

 As a result, you can experience better balance, preventing you from falling.

-According to the WHO, regular exercise can lessen the risk of having a hip fracture by about 40%.
+According to the WHO, regular exercise can reduce the risk of hip fracture by about 40%.

-The World Health Organization says that a sedentary lifestyle is among the 10 leading causes of disability and death.
+The World Health Organization says that a sedentary lifestyle is among the ten leading causes of disability and death.

-On the other hand, exercise, even gentle, can increase your lifespan for about three to five years.
+On the other hand, exercise, even gentle, can increase your lifespan by about three to five years.

 If you want to live longer, try using an elliptical today.
 Age should never stop you from gaining the protection you need to live a longer life.

 People who exercise during their senior years are said to show improvements in balance and functional reach and to have a lower fear of falling.